Dynamical systems analysis in $f(T,\phi)$ gravity: Dynamical System Analysis of the Models

 The phase portrait diagram Fig.~\ref{Fig3} displays the critical points.
 Plots of these phase space trajectories are shown for the dynamical system indicated in Eqs \eqref{49}-\eqref{54}.
 The {\bf left panel} plot shows that the phase space trajectories are moving towards from critical points $B$, $C$, and $G$ hence these points represent stability with stable node point behaviour.
 If the critical points $A$, $D$ and $F$ satisfy the stability condition given in Table~\ref{TABLE-IV}, then phase space trajectories are moving towards the critical points $A$, $D $, and $F$.
 Otherwise phase portrait are moving away from these critical points {\bf middle panel}, we can observe that the critical point $A$, $D$, and $F$ are showing unstable behaviour.
 The {\bf right panel} phase portrait shows that the critical point $E$ trajectories deviate from the fixed point, indicating unstable behaviour.
 Additionally, we have included detailed descriptions of the associated cosmology at each critical point, below:

-\begin{itemize} \item{\bf Critical Point A :} The density parameters for this point are $\Omega_{m}=0$, $\Omega_{r}= 1-\beta$ and $\Omega_{de}=\beta$.
-The behaviour depends on the value of the parameter $\beta$.
-For $\beta=0$, the critical point satisfies the radiation dominated phase.
+\begin{itemize} \item{\bf Critical Point A :} The density parameters for this point are $\Omega_{m}=0$, $\Omega_{r}= 1-\beta_{2}$ and $\Omega_{de}=\beta_{2}$.
+The behaviour depends on the value of the parameter $\beta_{2}$.
+For $\beta_{2}=0$, the critical point satisfies the radiation dominated phase.
 The positive deceleration parameter shows the decelerating phase of the Universe and the EoS parameter yields the value, $\omega_{tot}=\frac{1}{3}$.
-The eigenvalues for this critical point are given below, which can be interpreted as if the parameter $\beta$ satisfies the stability condition mentioned in Table~\ref{TABLE-IV}, then this critical point is stable else unstable.
+The eigenvalues for this critical point are given below, which can be interpreted as if the parameter $\beta$ satisfies the stability condition mentioned in Table~\ref{TABLE-IV}, then this critical point is stable, otherwise unstable.

-\item{\bf Critical Point B :} Both the deceleration parameter and EoS parameter shows the accelerating $\Lambda$CDM like behaviour.
+\item{\bf Critical Point B :} Both the deceleration parameter and EoS parameter are showing the accelerating $\Lambda$CDM like behaviour.
 The dark energy phase has been confirmed from the density parameters, which are $\Omega_{m} = 0$, $\Omega_{r} = 0$ and $\Omega_{de} = 1$.
-The eigenvalues are either negative or zero, hence it conforms the stability behaviour.
+The eigenvalues are either negative or zero, hence it confirms the stability behaviour.

-\item{\bf Critical Point C :} Similar behaviour is obtained for this point as in the critical point $B$, i.e. the accelerating $\Lambda$CDM like behaviour.
+\item{\bf Critical Point C :} Similar behaviour has been obtained for this point as in the critical point $B$, i.e. the accelerating $\Lambda$CDM like behaviour.
 The nature of the eigenvalues confirms the stability.

 \item{\bf Critical Point D :} This point exists for $\epsilon \neq 1$.
 For this condition the vanishing EoS parameter shows the matter dominated Universe with the deceleration parameter $q=\frac{1}{2}$.
 Hence the density parameters $\Omega_{m}=1-\epsilon$ and $\Omega_{de}=\epsilon$.
-From the eigenvalues of the critical point, we can conclude that for $\frac{2}{3}<\epsilon<1$, it shows stability else unstable.
+From the eigenvalues of the critical point, we can conclude that for $\frac{2}{3}<\epsilon<1$, it shows the stability, else the unstable behaviour.

 \item{\bf Critical Point E :} At this point, $\Omega_{m}=0$, $\Omega_{r}=0$ and $\Omega_{de}=1$ with $\omega_{tot}=1$ and $q=2$.
 The behavior of this critical point is always unstable due to the presence of positive and negative eigenvalues.
 At the point when dark energy dominates the Universe, the EoS parameter reduced to a stiff fluid and there is no sign of acceleration.